VictorABL/QuestoesDB/README.md

 The program has the object to help both students and teachers, so they can have a collection of questions to study and prepare for the exam.

-Its doesn`t have any monetary goals, and everyone its allowed to download its source code, to maintain or to help with improvements.
+Its doesn't have any monetary goals, and everyone its allowed to download its source code, to maintain or to help with improvements.
 </body>